Saturday, April 20, 2024

 Using a Land Bank for Local/Regional Regeneration

 Using a Land Bank offers a feasible solution to the difficult issues involved with buying and maintaining land in common.
-We expect the Local Restorative Land Bank will handle the legal aspects of buying and selling land.
+We expect the Local Restorative Land Bank will handle legal aspects of buying and selling land.
 It becomes a vehicle to allow local communities to collectively have and hold assets like land and money.
 This offers a method to bring land ownership to people collectively.
 Properties may be donated, or acquired in a variety of other ways.
 Disturbed land, surplus land, feral land, vacant and abandoned land are possible sources of land.
 Leasing Public land, Land Patent, and Land Grant, are some of the types of land ownership that may be possible.
 There are a variety of situations that make donating land to a Land Bank for the purpose of restoration a rewarding opportunity, including tax breaks and tax incentives.

 "Land restoration is a key method to reverse the degradation of land habitats and restore ecosystem health, however, restoration is a challenging and lengthy process.
 Restoration requires a close engagement with local and indigenous communities that share an interest in conserving and restoring lands."